kuzzleio/sdk-csharp/doc/1/controllers/collection/validate-specifications/index.md

 # ValidateSpecificationsAsync

-The validateSpecifications method checks if validation specifications are well formatted.
+The validateSpecifications method checks if validation specifications are well-formed.
 It does not store nor modify the existing specifications.

 If the validation specifications are not formatted correctly, a detailed error message is returned to help with debugging.